Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 Colorspace EBU Tech.
 3213 (V4L2_COLORSPACE_470_SYSTEM_BG)
 =========================================================

-The :ref:`tech3213` standard defines the colorspace used by PAL/SECAM in 1975.
-Note that this colorspace is not supported by the HDMI interface.
+The :ref:`tech3213` standard defines the woke colorspace used by PAL/SECAM in 1975.
+Note that this colorspace is not supported by the woke HDMI interface.
 Instead :ref:`tech3321` recommends that Rec.
 709 is used instead for HDMI.
 The default transfer function is ``V4L2_XFER_FUNC_709``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_601``.
 The default Y'CbCr quantization is limited range.
-The chromaticities of the primary colors and the white reference
+The chromaticities of the woke primary colors and the woke white reference
 are: